-As referenced above, process orchestration ties together disparate process endpoints from end to end.
+As referenced above, process orchestration for financial services ties together disparate process endpoints from end to end.
 This can be particularly important for compliance purposes, for example, reconciling customer records across multiple systems.

 What’s more, process orchestration provides visibility into complex processes, as described by BPMN or DMN frameworks.
 For example, visibility helps prevent errors in long-running processes.
 One example is the credit process.
 If there’s an anomaly, someone needs to manually check; human task management must be integrated and orchestrated alongside automated processes.